 - Accountable Care Organization (ACO): A group of primary care physicians, hospitals and/or other health care providers, who embrace accountability of total costs and quality for an attributed population of patients.

 - Managed Care Organization (MCO): Entities that serve Medicare or Medicaid beneficiaries on a risk basis through a network of employed or affiliated providers.
-An MCO generally can be Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), and Point-of-Service plans
+An MCO generally can be made up of Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), and/or Point-of-Service plans.

-- Annual Wellness Visit (AWV): A yearly appointment with a primary care provider to create or update a personalized prevention plan.
+- Annual Wellness Visit (AWV): For Medicare beneficiaries, a yearly appointment with a primary care provider to create or update a personalized prevention plan.
 This is not the same as an annual physical exam and generally does not include examining the patient physically.